Skip to content

 The same probe runs against headless backends (via Termless) and real terminal apps (via a daemon launched in each terminal).
 This lets us distinguish parser correctness from rendering correctness.

-Supported by all 12 tested terminals — universal adoption.
+Supported by 8 of 12 terminals (67%).
+Not supported by: Terminal.app, Warp, Cursor, VS Code.
 Part of the Core TUI baseline.

 Supported by 10 of 14 backends (71%)